Continuous Advisory

 Multiple Regulators, No Single Playbook

-Treaty Obligations Continue to Evolve
+Treaty of Waitangi Obligations Continue to Evolve

-Treaty of Waitangi obligations in the AI context are developing through case law, policy, and tikanga-based frameworks.
-What constituted adequate Maori data governance in 2024 may not meet the standard being set in 2026.
-Ongoing advisory ensures your approach keeps pace.
+What constituted adequate Māori data governance in 2024 may not meet the standard being set in 2026.
+Ongoing advisory ensures your governance approach keeps pace with these evolving obligations, protecting both your compliance posture and the mana of the communities your AI systems affect across Aotearoa.

 Why Ongoing AI Governance Advisory Beats Periodic Projects in NZ